memberful/memberful-wp/readme.txt

 === Memberful Wordpress ===
 Tags: memberful,integration,oauth

-Plugin for integrating wordpress with memberful's member management system
+Plugin for integrating WordPress with Memberful's member management system.

 == Description ==

-This plugin allows your memberful users to login to wordpress using the memberful oauth 2.0 endpoint.
+This plugin allows your Memberful users to login to WordPress using the Memberful oAuth 2.0 endpoint.